phonophasm/phonophasm.github.io/_projects/yes.md

   </figure>
 </div>

-**Full-album video placeholder:**
+**Full-album video (in progress):**

-- _Embed a video here that pairs the entire album with its evolving visuals._
+A single video combining the album with evolving visuals will be added here.

 ---

-## Why YES Matters
+## Why YES matters

-YES marks a deliberate break from routine—a reminder that **loosening structure** can reveal new ideas.
-By trusting improvisation, the project taps into subconscious feelings and leaves room for the audience to discover their own meanings within the abstract combinations of sound and image.
+YES marks a deliberate shift away from control and optimisation, toward **trusting intuition and attention**.
+By loosening structure, the project opens space for unexpected connections — between sound and image, intention and accident, creator and listener.

+Rather than delivering fixed meanings, YES invites listening as a reflective act.

 ---